-- a) The original certification is for a period greater than 30 days.
-In this situation, the District may require a recertification after the time of the original certification expires, but in any case, the District may require a recertification every six (6) months. - b) The employee requests an extension of leave; - c) Circumstances described by the previous certification have changed significantly; and/or - d) The district receives information that casts doubt upon the continuing validity of the certification.
+- aa.
+The original certification is for a period greater than 30 days.
+In this situation, the District may require a recertification after the time of the original certification expires, but in any case, the District may require a recertification every six (6) months. - bb.
+The employee requests an extension of leave; - cc.
+Circumstances described by the previous certification have changed significantly; and/or - dd.
+The district receives information that casts doubt upon the continuing validity of the certification.